Exploratory Projection to Latent Structure Models for use in Transcriptomic Analysis: Introduction

 \section{Introduction}

-Many fields within Life Science, such as transcriptomics (the study of transcripts), proteomics (the study of proteins), or metabolomics (the study of metabolites).
-These characteristically rely upon clinical trials for human dataset generation, often carrying empty, comple-mentary or ``messy'' features as artifacts from their compilation.
-Trials are likewise expensive, creates ``few samples'' but ``many features''.
+Many fields within Life Science, such as transcriptomics (the study of transcripts), proteomics (the study of proteins), or metabolomics (the study of metabolites) characteristically rely upon datasets which has ``few samples'' but ``many features''.
+One is furthermore typically interested in discovering which collection of analytes are modulating specific attributes.

 \ac{OPLS} models~\cite{wold_multivariate_1984,wegelin_survey_2000} have a long history of usage in metabolomics~\cite{rothenberg_metabolome_2019,eriksson_multi-_2013}, as well as other fields of research.
 The ability to decompose and align the feature space while communicating the effect of the decomposition on sample space is a well-known property of \ac{OPLS} models.
 The \ac{OPLS} methods have long been employed for characterisation of data features, but the interpretation often stops once the sample and feature groupings have been identified.